Riley-Py/UWaterloo-Work/SCI 238/Chapter S2 - Space & Time/Theory and Evidence of Special Relativity.md

 ### Tests of Relativity
 - Absoluteness of speed of light came from Michelson-Morley experiment in 1887
-- Time dilation happens to suba
+- Time dilation happens to subatomic particles that approach the speed of light in accelerators
+	- Also verified through precision measurements in airplanes moving at slower speeds
+-